 What’s even more fascinating about bees is how their pollination is specialized based on the species.
 While we may think all bees pollinate all plants and flowers, some are better equipped for different vegetation than others.
 Because of their long tongues, Garden bumblebees pollinate honeysuckle and foxgloves much more efficiently than other bee species.

 When thinking of the importance of bees, it’s natural to feel that they mostly pollinate flowers, but that isn’t true.
 Depending on the species, bees have much more to do with agriculture than we may have been initially led to believe.
-For example, Red Mason Bees pollinate apple blossoms and trees much more effectively than regular honey bees.
+For example, Red Mason Bees pollinate apple tree blossoms much more effectively than regular honey bees.

 The natural pollination that occurs because of bees is better than if farmers and growers were to manually pollinate their trees and crops.
 Produce that’s been naturally pollinated by specific bees turns out even more nutritious and delicious.
 Strawberry plants pollinated by bees have produced juicier, more giant, more homogeneously shaped strawberries!